Evidence global bank UBS made “fictitious” trades to US markets

 “So, to me it says the trade was done on NYSE but by ‘another broker-dealer.’
 If UBS Wealth Management trades as principle, it doesn’t go to an exchange but takes shares from their own inventory.
 She concluded, “None of the documents say that UBS Financial Services executed the trades on NYSE.
 Even the internal documents only show UBS AG was the agent, not the broker.”

-To reprise, here are the claimed “confirmation” documents UBS provided:
+To reprise, here are the documents on alleged confirmation UBS provided

-4 On November 7, 2018, they got a UBS account statement with 51 “Contract Notes” and related 51 “Securities Trade Contracts,” documents the bank created.
+3 On November 7, 2018, they got a UBS account statement with 51 “Contract Notes” and related 51 “Securities Trade Contracts,” documents the bank created.
 (121 pages) It mentioned UBS Bahamas, UBS Wealth Management and UBS AG Zurich.
-No broker in the U.S. Irina Tsareva said: “Why out of 204 are there only 51 Contract Notes-Trial Contracts?
-And most of them are buys.
-Where are the sells and the rest of the trades?
 See this.

-5 On December 13, 2018, they got a UBS December 31, 2013 Account Statement for December 31, 2013, containing listings of 205 cash transactions and 202 security transactions.
-It shows two dates for each trade, alleging that the second date is the date of settlement.
-(23 pages) No mention of any brokers.
-See this.
+4 On December 13, 2018, they got a UBS December 31, 2013 Account Statement for 2013, containing listings of 205 cash transactions and 202 security transactions.
+(23 pages) See this.
+Opening is from the first page of the ‘Cash Transactions’ section of the statement shows a $617.8K balance, the last page shows a $557.7K closing balance, a loss of about $60K.

-Then the Starostenkos got a smoking gun.
-After years of legal wrangles, in a court affidavit, a UBS executive confirmed that after extensive searches, no trade confirmations from U.S. brokers could be located.
+Then, a UBS executive confirmed that after extensive searches, no other documents could be located.
 The March 7, 2019, affidavit filed by Renate Raeber, former head of business management of UBS Bahamas, said: “As it relates to Schedule 1 of Exhibit RR-5, to the best of my knowledge, information and belief, UBS has produced all of the contract notes, trade advices and trade receipts in its possession.
 UBS does not have any other contract notes in its possession, other than what has already been produced.”
-Raeber confirmed there were no trade confirmations from U.S. brokers, no evidence that even one of the 204 orders ever reached the NYSE or Nasdaq.

 The judge on the case, Ian Winder, had ordered that each party must file two witnesses and two experts.
-Demanding more delay, Raeber, in an August 1, 2019 affidavit, swore that the UBS had no witnesses and that the Starostenkos had not filed expert witness statements.
+Raeber, in an August 1, 2019 affidavit, swore that the UBS had no witnesses and that the Starostenkos had not filed expert witness statements.
 This last was not true.
 The Starostenkos had filed four in April and May.
-Irina Tsareva wondered, “How are you, UBS, with all your employees and sources, coming up on the verge of trial with such an absence of witnesses, while you knew about all those claims since September 2015 and you knew that you must produce witnesses in April – May 2019, which the Starostenkos did, and you didn’t.”

 Raeber said that UBS needed six weeks to get its own witnesses.
 Nevertheless, when, more than six weeks later, the Starostenkos arrived for the first day of the trial September 23, 2019, they heard that it was just a “housekeeping hearing.”
 Judge Ruth Bowe-Darville, a new judge on the case, had been sworn in May 2019 just three days before she reached retirement age.
 There was widespread criticism of that appointment, questioning the independence of the Judicial and Legal Services Commission.
 Yet, the prime minister would extend her tenure for more than two years, enough to keep her on the UBS case.